phildionne/associates/README.md

 ## Validations

-For the object to be valid, every associated models must be valid too.
-Associated models errors are traversed and added to the form object's error hash.
+For the object to be valid, every associated model must be valid too.
+Associated models' errors are traversed and added to the form object's error hash.

 ```ruby
 o = GuestOrder.new(username: nil, password: '12345', product: 'surfboard', amount: 20)